 Cleo is a personal finance app that I have heard plenty of people talking about.
-Actually, the term “app” isn’t quite correct.
-Cleo (like some other budgeting/financial aides) is actually run through Facebook messenger.
-However, there is an app being developed as I type this and I am on the waiting list.
+Actually, the term “app” isn’t strictly correct.
+You have the choice of running Cleo either through the app or by using Facebook messenger.
 Although using messenger may seem like a pain when it comes to budgeting, it is actually very simple to use.

 But not only will Cleo help you budget, it can help you save money too.